numberoverzero/bloop/docs/user/engine.rst

 Using the Engine
 ^^^^^^^^^^^^^^^^

-All loading, saving, and deleting is done through a ``bloop.Engine``.
+All loading, saving, and deleting is done through a :class:`~bloop.engine.Engine`.

 Reusing the model from :ref:`define-models`: